swentel/indieweb/README.md

 You can configure this at /admin/config/services/indieweb/microformats

-## IndieAuth: sign in with your domain name.
+## IndieAuth: sign in with your domain name and create accounts or use for access tokens.

 IndieAuth is a way to use your own domain name to sign in to websites.
 It works by linking your website to one or more authentication providers such as Twitter or Google, then entering your domain name in the login form on websites that support IndieAuth.
-Indieauth.com is a hosted service that does this for you and also adds Authentication API.
-Indieauth.com is open source so you can also host the service yourself.
+Indieauth.com and Indielogin.com is a hosted service that does this for you and the latter also provides Authentication API.
+Both are open source so you can also host the service yourself.

 The easy way is to add rel="me" links on your homepage which point to your social media accounts and on each of those services adding a link back to your home page.
 They can even be hidden.